 Recovering What You’re Entitled To

-In my last Retirement Coach Strategy of the Week, we talked about the misery of coming home from vacation to find that your home has been robbed and vandalized.
+Earlier this month, we talked about the misery of coming home from vacation to find that your home has been robbed and vandalized.

 And, that one of the best ways to insure that you receive everything you’re entitled to under your homeowner’s insurance policy is to hire your own public insurance adjuster.